Natural birth control methods

-- Mucus: once a month you can feel a wet sensation that usually lasts a few days.
+- Mucus: monthly you can feel a wet sensation that usually lasts a few days.
 A yellowish or clear discharge will appear when you wipe yourself with toilet paper.
 This discharge is a sign that ovulation is near.
 The texture and appearance of the mucus will change as ovulation approaches.

 - Temperature: If you take your temperature every morning for a month, you will see an abrupt elevation of your body’s temperature after a certain point.
 That’s one sign that ovulation just happened.

 - Cervix position: the cervix is positioned high, open and soft around the time of ovulation and low, closed and firm otherwise.
 With a bit of guidance you can learn to tell the difference on your own.

 - Hormonal production: right around the time of ovulation, two key hormones are produced: luteinizing hormone and estrogen.
 These can be detected in your urine with a simple at-home test.

 Based on these signs, several methods of charting have been developed to meet the specific needs of women:

 - Mucus-only methods or ovulation methods are probably the most widely used.
 They work great for women with a fairly normal production of mucus.
 These include the Creighton Model or Billings Method.

 - Sympto-thermal method: this method includes three signs: the mucus, the temperature and the position of the cervix.
 It works well for women who like the confirmation of more than one sign.
 It also works best for women who have a regular lifestyle, as the temperature should be taken at the same time every day.
 This can be taught via SymptoPro or the Couple to Couple League.